Vortex structure and intervortex interaction in superconducting structures with intrinsic diode effect: Interaction of vortices

 Adding the $\gamma$-dependent correction from Eq.~\eqref{Eq_FE} to the field-induced energy~\eqref{Eq_B} and expanding the resulting expression for $y\ll R$ we obtain

 Minimizing $U$ with respect to $y$ yields the equilibrium displacement

-The sign of the vortex shift depends both on the sign of the parameter $\gamma$ (i.e., on the direction of the exchange field $\mathbf{h}$ and the vector $\mathbf{n}$ entering the spin-orbit interaction) and on the sign of multiplier $0.5+b-2\ln(R/\xi)$, so the shift direction can be reversed by tuning the perpendicular magnetic field.
+The sign of the vortex shift depends both on the sign of the parameter $\gamma$ (i.e., on the direction of the exchange field $\mathbf{h}$ and the vector $\mathbf{n}$ entering the spin-orbit interaction) and on the sign of multiplier $0.5+\pi R^2B/\Phi_0-2\ln(R/\xi)$, so the shift direction can be reversed by tuning the perpendicular magnetic field.
+Note that for a large disk with $R\ge\lambda_{eff}$ the screening currents become important suppressing the vortex-edge interaction and the related shift $y_0$ with further increase of $R$.